 Interesting Read: How We Helped A Hacked Website & Doubled Its Growth On AWS

 Whether you’ve just started out or are a large corporation, you can only save money if you can take advantage of the services your company requires.
-In comparison to other on-premises services, AWS has a very reasonable price.
+In comparison to other on-premises services, AWS cost has a very reasonable price.